Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 Repayment of the C-PACE financing is secured by a voluntary benefit assessment that is recorded in the City’s property records by the City Clerk in the County Recorder’s Office.

-According to the terms of the Assessment and Financing Agreement, executed by the capital provider and the property owner, the capital provider will manage the C-PACE assessment billing and property owner payment collections process.
+According to the terms of the Finance Agreement executed by the capital provider and the property owner, the capital provider will manage the C-PACE assessment billing and property owner payment collections process.

 Because the C-PACE repayment obligation is tied to the property, the assessment can transfer to the next property owner if the property is sold.

-- Shall run with title to the property and shall not be extinguished by a foreclosure, and
+- Shall run with title to the Tract and shall not be extinguished by the sale of any property on account of the nonpayment of general taxes.

 The C-PACE program administrator actively engages with property owners, contractors, mortgage holders, and capital providers via a multi-channel marketing and public relations strategy to raise awareness of, and interest in, the program.